webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Vanity-of-the-Vanities.md

 ---
 aliases:
-  - Vanity of the Vanities
+- "Vanity of the Vanities"
 tags:
 - Compendium/CSRD/en/Artifacts/Vanity-of-the-Vanities
 - Artifact
 - Artifact/Modern-Fantasy
-title: Vanity of the Vanities
-collection: Artifacts
-kind: Compendium
 ---

 ## Vanity of the Vanities

 >1d6